 Imagine walking around a flat landscape entirely made up of salt.
 The sky is blue with a few clouds and beneath you is a sea of the purest white salt, as far as the eye can see.
-Welcome to the Salar de Uyuni, the biggest salt flat on the planet.
+Welcome to the Salar de Uyuni, South America, the biggest salt flat on the planet.
 This place is so out-of-this-world that it was even used as a backdrop in the latest Star Wars film, The Last Jedi.
 What was once part of a giant prehistoric lake is now an ocean of salt, covering more than 10,000 km2.
 And during the wet season, a tiny layer of rain water on the salt flat creates the most mesmerising reflections.
 Of all the natural wonders I’ve seen on my travels so far, the Salar de Uyuni must be the most extraordinary one.
 It’s an experience that should be on every traveller’s bucket list (I think).

 However, because of its isolated location – in the middle of the Andean high plateau at an altitude of 3,600 meters – it’s not an easy to reach destination.
 In fact, because of the sheer size of the salt flat and the risk of disorientation, the only way to visit it is with a guided tour.
 But with dozens of tour operators in the area, how do you pick the right one?
 And what’s the best way to prepare for a trip to this corner of the world?
 These were some questions I had before visiting the Salar de Uyuni last year.
 And here’s what I found out: